GonzaloTorreras/HubSpot-Developer-Extension/README.md

 [We're in the Chrome Store!](https://chrome.google.com/webstore/detail/hubspot-developer-extensi/gebemkdecnlgbcanplbgdpcffpdnfdfo)
 The Chrome store version is the stable build, and will get updates over time.

-If you prefer to fly by the seat of your pants with wreckless abandon, test one of the experimental/beta builds:
+If you prefer to fly by the seat of your pants with wreckless abandon, [We have the a beta build of the extension.](https://github.com/williamspiro/HubSpot-Developer-Extension/wiki/How-to-use-the-Beta-version-of-the-extension)

-1. just view a different branch
-2. hit download as zip(if you just plan to use it and not contribute).

-3. Open your chrome extensions (chrome://extensions/) screen
-4. enable developer mode,
-5. load unpacked and choose the folder you just downloaded.

-Let us know in issues if you run into any bugs, also please note which branch you're using!
+Let us know in issues if you run into any bugs, please also let us know if you're seeing the issue in the beta version.

-Note: if you are not using git to keep that folder up to date(you chose zip instead) understand that the extension will not get updates, you need to manually update it.
-If you are using the web store version you will get updates.

 ## An update to the published version was released, how long will it take to get to me?
 Google Chrome updates extensions only under certain situations when running.
 The easiest way to get the freshest version of the extension is to close google chrome completely and re-open it.
 You can tell if you're running the latest version by checking the version number on the manage extensions screen and comparing with our [releases page.](https://github.com/williamspiro/HubSpot-Developer-Extension/releases)

 ## Is this an official HubSpot chrome extension?
-Not officially, but officially we do have a contributor who works for HubSpot.
+Not officially, but officially we do have a couple contributors who work for HubSpot.

 The extension was built by a group of developers who build sites, custom modules, landing pages, etc. on HubSpot.
 We built it for people like us and hope that you get some good use out of it.